danielpancake/danielpancake.github.io/content/projects/dr-helper.md

 date: Aug 2018
 ---

-<mark class="highlight">Dr Helper</mark> is a silly puzzle game about running out of space.. on the personal computer.
+<mark class="highlight">Dr Helper</mark> is a silly puzzle game about *running out of space* on your personal computer.

 <br />